grafana/loki/docs/sources/clients/aws/ec2/_index.md

         target_label: __host__
 ```

-The **server** section indicates promtail to bind his http server to 3100.
+The **server** section indicates Promtail to bind his http server to 3100.
 Promtail serves HTTP pages for [troubleshooting](../../promtail/troubleshooting) service discovery and targets.

 The **clients** section allow you to target your loki instance, if you're using GrafanaCloud simply replace `<user id>` and `<api secret>` with your credentials.
 Otherwise just replace the whole URL with your custom Loki instance.(e.g `http://my-loki-instance.my-org.com/loki/api/v1/push`)